HighSchoolHacking/GLS/docs/Design/Null Checking.md

 `is not null : variable`

-Creates a test that will return false if the variable is null.
+Creates a test that will return whether the variable is not null.

 ## Usage